setec/check-email-loop/README.md

-### Welcome the check_email_loop plugin repository
+### Welcome to the `check_email_loop` plugin repository
-This script sends a mail with a specific id in the subject via an given SMTP server to a given email-adress.
-When the script is run again, it checks for the delivery of this email based on its unique id in the subject on given POP3/IMAP mail accounts.
+This script sends mails with a specific id in the subject via an given SMTP server to a given email-adress.
+When the script is running again, it checks for the delivery of this email based on its unique id in the subject on given POP3/IMAP mail accounts.